blakewatanabe/blakewatanabe.github.io/projects/pālehua.md

   - Flexibility
   - Communication
   - Cooking
-summary: "Assited in cooking meals for many people staying staying at Camp Pālehua for a summer program."
+summary: "Assited in cooking meals for people staying staying at Camp Pālehua for a summer program."
 ---

 <img class="img-fluid" src="../img/CP.png">

-Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
-The project helped me learn how to design and implement a responsive web site.

-Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
-Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.

-In this project I gained experience with full-stack web application design and associated technologies, including [MongoDB](http://mongodb.com) for database storage, the [Twitter Bootstrap](http://getbootstrap.com/) CSS Framework for the user interface, and Javascript for both client and server-side programming.

-Here is some example code to illustrate Simple Schema use:
+During the summer, there's a program that brought over a hundred people to stay at Camp Pālehua (Makakilo) for two weeks.

+My culinary teacher from high school would help run the kitchen and I volunteered to help during this time.

+I helped with cooking breakfast, lunch, dinner, and serving to the people staying there.
+This experience allowed me to learn how to work with others that I only just met and being felxible to help where it was needed.
+Communication was also important to make sure that things were done at the right time and that everything was ready when people came in to eat.